 While the desktop clients offer all sorts of configuration options, the iOS app is very straightforward.
 You log in, pick a destination from a list, and away you go.
 Speed information is an obvious omission, and it does sometimes disconnect you.
 There’s no free trial for PIA, but the service does offer a seven-day, money-back guarantee.
 It costs $10 per month or $75 for the year, but there are often promotions and cheaper deals if you’re willing to sign up for longer.
 Subscriptions include support for up to 10 devices to connect simultaneously, which makes it a good value for the money.

 With ExpressVPN, you can connect to more than 3,000 servers in 94 countries worldwide.
 You’ll also find support for 256-bit encryption and OpenVPN.
 There’s no logging policy, so you can rest assured the service won’t track your online activities.
 It’s generally fast and reliable, with good customer support should you need it.

 The iOS app shows locations in a list or on a map, and you can tap to connect.
 There are more than 160 regions to choose from, with the option to set your favorite for later.
 Express VPN also offers Windows, MacOS, Android, Linux, and router apps.
 It supports devices running Apple TV, Fire TV, and Android TV, too.

 You can try ExpressVPN for free for one day.
 After that, subscriptions run $13 a month, $60 for six months, or $100 for the year.
 There is also a 30-day, money-back guarantee.
 However, you can only connect with three different devices simultaneously.

-With more than 700 servers in more than 60 countries, you shouldn’t have any trouble getting connected with IPVanish.
-It promises zero logging, while still managing to offer support for OpenVPN and 256-bit encryption.
-It also allows P2P traffic, which some services block.
+With a whopping 700 servers placed in over 60 different countries, you shouldn’t run into any issues with connecting to IPVanish.
+It guarantees zero-logging while still effectively offering substantial support for OpenVPN and 256-bit encryption.
+Furthermore, it admits P2P traffic, which is usually blocked by some other services.